-The above pictured photo of Cranberry Pistachio Biscotti are such an example.
-Biscotti are traditional Italian cookies so named because they are “twice cooked.”
+Biscotti make excellent dippers, into hot chocolate, coffee, chai tea, anything!
+And, they are satisfying and dense, making for a perfect snack.
 You can stuff your biscotti with any number of add-ins.
-I felt as though the sweet-tart flavor of the Gran Gala soaked cranberries was perfectly complemented by the salty, crunchy pistachios.
+I felt as though the sweet-tart flavor of the Gran Gala soaked cranberries perfectly complemented the salty, crunchy pistachios.

 3 1/4 cups all purpose flour